 However, these groups will now be called ‘Protected Characteristics’ (PC’s).

 The new Act also extends protections to some other characteristics and introduces other changes.
 This Act applies equally to employees, workers and many of those who are self-employed (only Freelancers who fall under Part 5 of the Equality Act 2010 are covered – that is those who are described as ‘contract workers’ and are contracted personally to do the work, i.e you cannot claim discrimination against your Employer if you are contracted for the provision of services and hire someone else, or sub-contract someone else, to do the work – you must do the work yourself personally).
+See our 2014 information about Limited Company Contractors and the Equality Act here.

 The Protected Characteristics